 Someone must drive you home if you take anti-anxiety medications.
 Rest at home until the medications wear off.

-The next day, you'll check-in at the hospital reception area at UCSF Medical Center at Mount Zion, then go to the pre-operative area, where you'll meet your doctor.
+The next day, you'll check in at the hospital reception area of UCSF Medical Center at Mount Zion, then go to the preoperative area, where you'll meet your doctor.

 The procedure and recovery period at the hospital takes about five hours in total.